debops/debops/docs/ansible/roles/debops.apt/getting-started.rst

 Role tries to detect the original APT repositories configured on the system and use them in the generated :file:`/etc/apt/sources.list` configuration file.
 They will be placed before the default repositories, with assumption that the original repositories pointed to the closest mirror.
+The original APT repositories can be completely disabled by setting ``apt__original_sources: []`` in your inventory.

 The ``non-free`` repositories will be enabled automatically on hardware-based hosts in case any non-free firmware is required.
 Otherwise, only the ``main``